 Customers weren’t too keen on the technology when it first came out, as it was distracting and unintuitive to use - you had to take your eyes off the road to change any settings, and it was perilously easy to get lost in a sub-menu.
 Since then, BMW has tweaked and honed its iDrive system many times to make it easier to use.
 The latest system has handy shortcut buttons dotted around the wheel, and some models such as the new 3 Series, 5 Series and X7 SUV allow voice and even gesture control to add extra ways to control the infotainment system.

-A few models are now being made available with touchscreens, so you can prod the screen if you prefer, but the BMW iDrive system should cause no problems once you know how to use it.
-Nowadays, it’s probably less distracting than a touchscreen - especially as some car brands have migrated the climate controls onto the screen - and using the controller means you don’t end up with fingerprints all over the display.
+Newer models are now fitted with touchscreens, so you can prod the screen if you prefer, but the BMW iDrive system should cause no problems once you know how to use it.
+Nowadays, a rotary control is often less distracting than a touchscreen - especially when brands have migrated the climate controls onto the screen - and using the controller means you don’t end up with fingerprints all over the display.

 How does BMW iDrive work?